coltonlloyd/cobrame_supplement/README.txt

 data set (Monk_essentiality.csv from PMID: 29020004) to determine whether the genes contained in both iOL1650 (based iOL1650_essentiality.xlsx, the essentiality predictions from PMID: 24084808) and iJL1678b were correctly predicted in each of the models.
-It will summarize these results in csv spreadsheet.
+It will summarize these results in a csv spreadsheet.

 ************************** To create Figure S1 *****************************